 A Special Victory for a Cerebral Palsy Sufferer Susan Bennett

-Susan, eight of Surbiton Road, Hartburn, Stockton has swum herself into the record books at Summerhouse School, Norton by being the first pupil to swim 2,000 metres – nearly one and a half miles.
+Susan, eight of Surbiton Road, Hartburn, Stockton has swum herself into the record books at Summerhouse School, Norton by being the first pupil to swim 2,000 meters – nearly one and a half miles.

 Her special achievement has not gone unmarked.
 Her school has had a special shield made for her and our picture shows it being handed over by local bobby Paul Higgins, who is planning to raise hundreds of pounds for the school with marathon running.

-Susan, who suffers from Cerebral Palsy, is normally confined to a wheelchair, but things are different when she gets into the swimming pool, said her headmaster, Mr David Woolley.
+Susan, who suffers from Cerebral Palsy, is normally confined to a wheelchair, but things are different when she gets into the swimming pool, said her headmaster, Mr. David Woolley.
 He said:

 “She is a most determined little girl in all she does.
 She has been at the school for three years and swimming got about two.
 This is a remarkable achievement, particularly for Susan with the degree of handicap she has”

 Susan also went on the Teeside wheelieboat in 2013.
 The boat, which was the first wheelchair accessible boat to operate on the River Tees, was officially launched by patron Baroness Tanni Grey-Thompson in September 2011.